istio-ecosystem/istio-operator/ARCHITECTURE.md

 1. [Migration tools](#migration-tools).
 The migration tools are intended to automate configuration migration from Helm to the operator.

-The operator code uses the new Helm charts in the [istio/installer](https://github.com/istio/installer) repo.
+The operator code uses the new Helm charts in the [data/charts](data/charts) folder.
 It is not compatible with the older charts in [istio/istio](https://github.com/istio/istio/tree/master/install/kubernetes/helm).
-See the istio/installer repo for details about the new charts and why they were created.
-Briefly, the new charts are intended to support production ready deployments of Istio that follow best practices like canarying for upgrade.

 ## Terminology